Square des Batignolles: Vegetation

-For a park of this relatively modest size (less than two hectares), there are surprisingly large undulating lawns here, and the many wandering paths are shaded by a remarkable variety of trees.
-There are oriental plane trees that are over 140 years old and over thirty metres in height.
-There is a relatively young giant sequoia, which has yet to become gigantic.
-There are hazelnut trees from Asia Minor, Siberian elms, Japanese cherry trees, ash trees, willows, black walnuts, and others.
-On top of a small rocky outcrop is a glass-walled gazebo which acts as a greenhouse for a solitary tropical palm tree.
+Despite its relatively modest size (less than two hectares), the park contains large undulating lawns, and paths are shaded by a variety of trees.
+These include oriental plane trees over a 140 years old and more than thirty metres in height.
+A young giant sequoia, hazelnut trees from Asia Minor, Siberian elms, Japanese cherry trees, ash trees, willows, black walnuts.
+A glass-walled gazebo atop a small rocky outcrop acts as a greenhouse for a solitary tropical palm tree.

 The following tree specimens can be found in the square :